aaaaaa123456789/gb-norm-vector/README.md

 the only way unsigned overflow can occur is if `a` is zero and one of the coordinates is also zero (because the normalized vector would be (`$10000`, `$0000`) in that case).

+If the `GBC` constant is defined at assembly time (e.g., via `DEF GBC EQU 1`, or simply `-DGBC` on the RGBASM command line), the library will use simple 16-bit increments (e.g., `inc bc`) on arbitrary data.
+Otherwise, in order to avoid [the OAM bug][OAMbug], the library will only use 8-bit increments on non-pointer values.

 ## Performance and accuracy

 (TBD, pending test results)